Nat1anWasTaken/alloy-frontend/README.md

 # Alloy Frontend
-Frontend for the Alloy Project.
+Frontend for the alloy project.